AI Agent Definition

 AI agents may be:

-• Self-driving vehicles: Navigating complex environments
+• Autonomous vehicles: Navigating dynamic environments with minimal human intervention.

 Subscribe